List of Places to Access Quick Loans in Kenya

 5. Eazzy Banking app

 Eazzy Banking App is a product of equity banks and one of the most popular banking Apps.
-To install the app, go to Google PlayStore or IOS App store.
-It is not a very user-friendly App, but it works for customers who want to carry out banking services online.
+To install the app, go to Google PlayStore or IOS App Store.
+It is not a very user-friendly App, but it works for customers who want to do online banking services.

 With the Eazzy App, you get up to Ksh 3 million into your bank account, but that will depend on your creditworthiness.
 To qualify for an Eazzy loan, you need an active Equity bank account for the past six months or an Equitel line.